 We went for a long walk along Lido beach, while the garlic from the Original 1905 Salad, now long gone, seemed to be gathering strength.
 First we trod the nature trail, as far as the reticence of the gradually encroaching sand spurs allowed, then back along the shore.
 The blackskimmers, an arty bird (and therefore attracted to Sarasota), were hunkering down in the sand for a view of the sunset.

 But Birdie and I would have to share a sunset on the beach another time.
-The drive back to the Cape, and whatever salads, shore birds, bartenders, eye contact, and narratives awaited me there, loomed.
+The drive back to the Cape, and whatever salads, shore birds, bartenders, eye contact, and narratives awaiting me there, loomed.